 Camp Richardson Historic Resort and Marina is an all season resort with lodging in cabins and hotel rooms.
 The Beacon Bar and Grill, situated on the scenic shore of Lake Tahoe, is offering special menus for Thanksgiving, Christmas, and New Year’s Eve.

 Sequoia and Kings Canyon National Parks

-On December 8, the 88th annual Trek to the Nation’s Christmas Tree (the General Grant Tree) begins at 2:30 p.m. and features live entertainment.
-A memorial wreath placed is placed at the base in honor of the men and women of the Armed Services, and an NPS representative will speak on the tree’s role as a national shrine.
-Attendees can park at the Grant Tree Trail entrance lot, take a free shuttle from the Kings Canyon Visitors Center, or a paid shuttle ($30 for just shuttle; $50 for a lunch or dinner shuttle) from the Sanger Chamber of Commerce offices.
+On December 14, the 89th annual Trek to the Nation’s Christmas Tree (the General Grant Tree), is a tribute to the men and women of the Armed Forces who have sacrificed their lives for their country.
+A memorial wreath placed is placed at the base, and an NPS representative will speak on the tree’s role as a national shrine.
+Attendees can park at the Grant Tree Trail entrance lot, take a free shuttle from the Kings Canyon Visitors Center, or a paid shuttle from the Sanger Chamber of Commerce offices.
 In addition, Kings Canyon park admission is free from 2 p.m. through 4 p.m. on the day of the event.